Become a Certified Naturalist

 * Additionally, limited scholarships are available for enrolled community college students in dedicated natural resources majors, and CCC, Americorps, CCAC and other Corps members.
 Please contact Jenna Holland (jholland@frlt.org) for more information and to see if you qualify.

-Delivery Mode: Hybrid (The classes will start with evening Zoom meetings and Saturday field trips in Sierra Valley in May when the birds and flowers are abundant!)
+Delivery Mode: Hybrid (Weekly evening Zoom meetings April–June, and Saturday field trips in Sierra Valley in May when the birds and flowers are abundant!)

 Participant Registration Form (Fill this out first)